-Want to know how many words you added to (or deleted from) your MS today?
+Want to know how many words you added to (or deleted from) your manuscript today?
 Need to see how close you are to your total word count goal?
-My favorite way to do this in Scrivener is via Project Targets, especially now that it’s more customizable than the 1.x version.
+My favorite way to do this in Scrivener is via Project Targets.

-The Project Targets feature lets you set an overall project target (of words, characters, or pages), as well as a target for your writing sessions.
+The Project Targets feature lets you set an overall project target (of words, characters, or pages [Mac only]), as well as a target for your writing sessions.

 3. Follow the same steps to set a session target in the text box below the Session Target progress bar.

-4. The progress bar will fill and change color (in graduated shades from red to green) as you progress.
+The progress bar fills and changes color (in graduated shades from red to green) as you add words.

 You can change which documents count toward your progress and how you’re notified by clicking on the Options button while in the Project Target window.

 (I recommend leaving both of these unchecked so you don’t have to worry about counts changing if you compile a portion of a manuscript or an outline.)

 – The Deadline option allows you to input the date that you need to reach your goal.